Community recovery in non-binary and temporal stochastic block models: Results for temporal SBMs

 are with high probability close to $P(i,j)$ for $T \gg 1$.

-An estimator of $P$ is obtained by averaging those probabilities over the pairs of nodes predicted to belong to the same community.
+An estimator of the intra-block transition matrix $P$ is obtained by averaging those probabilities over the pairs of nodes predicted to belong to the same community.
 More precisely, after~$t$ observed snapshots ($t \ge 2$), given a predicted community assignment~$\hsigma^{(t)}$, we define for $a,b \in \{0,1\}$,

 where